A Grandfather’s Passion to Transform Early Childhood Systems

 “Getting DeAndre the supports he needed wasn’t easy,” Armstrong shares.
 “He needed an Individualized Education Plan (IEP) to address his ODD, and it just didn’t exist.”

 Confronted with an overly complicated system, Armstrong set out to learn about his rights as a caregiver, arming himself with knowledge so that he could advocate for DeAndre to receive and benefit from the services he was eligible for.
-Because of his grandfather’s efforts, DeAndre now attends a therapeutic school specializing in behavioral health.
-He is on track to graduate from high school with his class and decide what he wants to do next.
+Because of his grandfather’s efforts, DeAndre attended a therapeutic school specializing in behavioral health.
+He graduated from high school with his class and attends a trade school for diesel mechanics.

 “I’m passionate about improving these systems because I know what will happen if we don’t,” says Armstrong.
 “I saw what DeAndre went through.
 And I keep seeing what the other kids in our community are going through.
 With kids, I’ve realized it’s almost like building a house.
 You have to build that strong foundation while they’re still young.
 And to do that, families need a better system in place.”